RabbleCode/shredder/README.md

 # shredder

-A simple WoW: Classic addon to track The Lost Pages (Shredder Operating Manual) progress
+shredder (short for Shredder Operating Manual) is a simple addon for World of Warcraft: Classic that tracks progress on the Horde quest chain The Lost Pages (Shredder Operating Manual).

+Usage:

+`/shredder` - displays progress for each chapter (I-III) of the overall quest and which pages are still needed on the current character